zy12aaf168/lm-code-react-props-state-cat-cards/activities/activity_5.md

 ```

--   Update `CatCard` to take the props.
-Hint: Instead of just being a vanilla `React.FC`, `CatCard` is now a `React.FC<CatCardProps>`.
+- Update `CatCard` to take in props.

+Hint: Instead of being annotated with just `React.FC` it should now be annotated with `React.FC<CatCardProps>`

-And also in `CatCard.tsx` update the CatCard functions parameters to receive some delicious 'props'
+- Now update the `CatCard` functions parameters to receive some delicious 'props'

-The code should look something like this:
+Your code should look something like this:

 ```JavaScript
 // cat_card.tsx